You will really love Grandma's old fashioned banana cake recipes. Her banana cakes were always so moist and flavorful.

 A rich, cream cheese frosting for a 9x5-inch cake is easily made by creaming together 8 ounces of cream cheese, 1/4 cup butter, 2 cups icing sugar, and 1 teaspoon vanilla flavoring.
 Chill until ready to serve.

-There's no getting around it, the homemade banana cake recipes on this page ARE easy to make.
+There's no getting around it, the old fashioned banana cake recipes on this page ARE easy to make.

 As the steps in the above image show, simply assemble the ingredients, add them to your bowl, mix thoroughly, and then pour the batter into a buttered cake pan and bake until done.